robpaud/WeatherAppProject/README.md

 # WeatherAppProject
 Created By Rob and EJ.
-Project made in Kotlin
+Project made in Kotlin.....